IB Biology IA: 60 Examples and Guidance

 Contents

 The International Baccalaureate (IB) program offers a variety of assessments for students, including Internal Assessments (IAs), which are pieces of coursework marked by students’ teachers.
-The Biology IA is an assessment designed to test students' understanding of the material they have learned in their biology course and their ability to conduct independent research.
+The Biology IA is an assessment designed to test students' understanding of the material they have learned in their biology course, their ability to conduct independent research, and their competence in applying their knowledge to real-world biological issues.

 What is the IA?

 The IA consists of a laboratory report that students must complete during their IB biology course.
-For assessments before May 2025, the report should be 6 to 12 pages in length and should include a research question, a methodology section, data analysis, and a conclusion.
-From May 2025, the report should be a maximum of 3,000 words.
+For assessments before May 2025, the report should be 6 to 12 pages in length, but after May 2025, the length requirement is updated to a maximum of 3,000 words.

 What should the IA contain?